assafshocher/InGAN/README.md

 ```
 python test.py
 ```

 ### General testing
+By default, when testing you get a collage of various sizes and a smooth video of the transforms.
+You can also choose to test specific sizes, non-rectangular transforms and more.

 See configs.py, for all the options.
 You can either edit this file or modify configuration from command-line.
 Examples:
 ```